Ivaar/Windower-addons/Sing/README.md

 	Prelude x1
 	Ballad x3

-To configure songs use //sing [song type] [number]
+To configure songs use:
+	//sing [song type] [number]
 	e.g. //sing march 2 - sets number of marches to 2.*

-To turn a song off use //sing [song type] 0
+To turn a song off use :
+	//sing [song type] 0
 	e.g. //sing madrigal 0 - sets number of madrigals to 0 madrigals will not be used.*

-It will use Warding Round and Herb Pastoral as 3rd and 4th dummy songs respectively, a toggle for user defined dummy songs will be added at some point.

-*[song_type] march, minuet, madrigal, scherzo, prelude, ballad, mazurka

-**[song name] name of song as it appears in game, not case sensitive.
+	*[song_type] march, minuet, madrigal, scherzo, prelude, ballad, mazurka **[song name] name of song as it appears in game, not case sensitive.